ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 📝 Project Overview

-This Power BI project analyzes data-related job trends across the United States, using a clean single-table dataset of 742 job postings with 31 attributes.
-The goal is to understand hiring demand, salary benchmarks, industry trends, ownership patterns, and skill requirements within the modern data profession landscape.
+This Power BI Project analyzes data-related job trends across the United States, using a clean Single-Table Dataset of 742 Job Postings with 31 Attributes.
+The goal is to understand Hiring Demand, Salary Benchmarks, Industry Trends, Ownership Patterns, and Skill Requirements within the modern data profession landscape.

-The dashboard is structured into five interactive report pages, each designed to highlight specific market insights :
+The Dashboard is structured into Five Interactive Slides, each designed to highlight Specific Market Insights :

 1.Project Brief